-When it comes to heating homes, furnaces are one of the most popular home heating system for homes in Lancaster County, Chester County and all of Central Pennsylvania.
-With how demanding winters can be in this area it is common to see a heavy work load be put on any home furnace.
+When it comes to heating homes, furnaces are one of the most popular home heating systems for homes in Lancaster County, Chester County and all of Central Pennsylvania.
+With how demanding winters can be in this area, it is common to see a heavy workload be put on any home furnace.
 Because of this heavy work furnaces need maintenance and suffer from common problems.

 Because of this, it’s important to know a little bit about the problems you might encounter with your furnace.
 If it’s a serious problem, our first recommendation is always to call a professional who can deal with the problem safely.
 But that’s no reason you shouldn’t have a basic knowledge of what might go wrong and a solid understanding of what to do in different situations.

 Let’s begin our investigation by examining the different types of furnaces that are most often found in homes today.

 Common Types of Furnaces